yujunz/gitlab.com-runbooks/troubleshooting/prometheus-slow-rule-eval.md

 evaluation got slower due to more time series.
 Check for a recent increase in time series: `prometheus_local_storage_memory_series`.

-Perhaps the Prometheus server is overloaded by other things or in general, there might be too many expensive rules configured.
+Perhaps the Prometheus server is overloaded by other things or in general, possibly not enough memory or IO resources.

+The rules are expensive, and look over a large number of metrics and/or samples.

 ## Resolution

+Reduce the load on the Prometheus server by:
+* Reduce the number of executed rules in a rule group so that they can be executed in parallel.
-Reduce the load on the Prometheus server by either reducing the number of handled time series, the number of rules, rates of queries, or other causes of load.
+* Reduce the number of series, or amount of smaples required to evaluate a rule.
+* Increase the memory or other node resources to speed up evaluations.